koinos/koinos-docs/docs/developers/guides/token.md

 $ ../token-tutorial/token/node_modules/.bin/protoc --plugin=protoc-gen-as=./node_modules/.bin/as-proto-gen --as_out=. assembly/proto/token.proto
 Done in 0.78s.
 ```
-Note that after executing this command the file `assembly/proto/token.ts` was automatically generated and contains code that will assist us in serializing and deserializing data in and out of the KVM.
+Note that after executing this command, the file `assembly/proto/token.ts` was automatically generated and contains code that will assist us in serializing and deserializing data in and out of the KVM.

 ---
 ## The implementation